ChaosGroup/blender_with_vray_additions/README.md

                 ├───Debug
                 └───Release
     ```
+ - Alternatively the requiered libraries can be obtained built from the [GIT repository](https://github.com/ChaosGroup/vray_for_blender_libs)
  - Assuming Windows and all libs are in C:/dev make a build dir C:/dev/build run the following cmake:
     ```
     cmake -G "Visual Studio 2017 Win64"            \